A full 5,000 word write up on the success of Pokemon Go.

 Following on from the point above is that the game will face difficulties launching in countries like China and South Korea.
 The world’s 1st and 4th largest smartphone markets.
 The issue arises due to the use of google maps as the base of Pokémon Go.
 Google Maps is banned in China whilst in South Korea the maps service is very limited in terms of functionality.
 It’s highly unlikely that Niantic will be able to release the game in China unless they partner with a Chinese company like Baidu to use their maps instead, and with the new regulations in place that requires all mobile games to be approved, it’s highly unlikely that the Chinese Government will even approve a foreign GPS tracking game in the first place.
 It should be easier in South Korea but will still be fairly difficult to launch there.

 Whilst this issue is very much outside of Niantic’s control, it is a problem for them as the game has already become huge in these countries outside of an official launch.
 The Pokémon Go fan page on Baidu Tieba has over 300,000 followers already and in South Korea there are reports of gamers flocking to the North of the country where the game is playable.
 In fact Pokémon Go has become so popular in China that a similar game called City Fairy Go is now the #1 game in China.
 It’s basically a Chinese version of Pokémon Go but with enough changes to make the game unique.
 Many gamers are downloading and playing that instead as there is no official release of Pokémon Go in sight.
 Pokémon Go does technically work in China, through a VPN, but it lack the ability to process payments.
+If you were interested in getting a VPN by the way, check out vpn free trial.
 Given that the top grossing mobile games in China and South Korea can make a combined $150 million each month, there is a huge potential loss of revenue by not being able to launch in the two countries.

 Pokémon Go also has a number of mechanics in the game that have contributed to the overall success of the game.
 The first mechanic being the overall simplicity of catching a Pokémon.
 In the console games you would have to start a battle and win in order to catch a Pokémon, with Pokémon Go the capture feature has been simplified in such a way that it just requires a flick to catch a Pokémon.
 It’s the mechanic that all gamers were taught through Angry Birds a few years ago and one that is simple, intuitive and makes the game much more accessible.
 The second mechanic of note is how the game is essentially a real world MMO with players seeing the same content on screen as friends that they are standing next to.
 It means that friends can play together, hunt the same Pokémon together, and see the status of nearby Pokestops and gyms together.
 This simple mechanic has allowed many players to interact with each other in the real world and keeps players engaged with the game.